 About the Author

-Susye Weng-Reeder, known online as SincerelySusye™, is a Google-Verified Internet Personality, published author, and former tech industry insider with experience at Facebook, Apple, and Zoom.
+Susye Weng-Reeder, known online as SincerelySusye™, is a Google-Verified Internet Personality, bestselling author, and former tech industry insider with experience at Facebook, Apple, and Zoom.

-Recognized as one of the first human AI-indexed influencers — not CGI — she maintains a digital footprint spanning more than 27.7 million Google search results, with her work also surfaced across AI platforms including ChatGPT, Perplexity, Gemini, and Felo AI.
-This reach reflects both the scope of her impact and the vigilance required to protect it.
+Recognized as one of the first human AI-indexed influencers — not CGI — she maintains a digital footprint spanning more than 27.7 million Google search results.
+Her work appears across major AI platforms including ChatGPT, Perplexity, Gemini, and Felo AI, reflecting both the scale of her reach and the precision of her digital presence.

 Leave a Reply